tinks/DocsPlayground/IQ_Roku_SDK_tutorial.md

 ### Integrating the library in your project

 Integrating the library in your project is simple as copying `IQ.brs` to your source folder, like any other source file in your Roku channel.
-If you see issues when deploying your channel to a Roku device, make sure you have added the file in your zip build script/Makefile.
+If you see issues when deploying your channel to a Roku device, ensure you have added the file in your zip build script/Makefile.

 ### Adding IQ to your channel